-I’ve tested Summarize with a number of different programs and it also appears to work with Word, third-party mail clients, and pretty much anything I could select text in.
+I’ve tested Summarize with several different programs, and it also appears to work with Word, third-party mail clients, and pretty much anything I could select text in.

-Have fun summarizing all of those news articles you want to read every morning, but just don’t seem to have time to do.
+Have fun summarizing all of those news articles you want to read every morning but just don’t have time to do.